 Japan is advancing economic partnership strategically and in a multi-faceted way with a wide range of countries including major trading powers of Japan.
-As of February 2018, Japan has 15 EPAs/FTAs with 17 countries that have entered into force and has signed the TPP and CPTPP.
-Meanwhile, Japan is currently promoting negotiations such as JAPAN-EU EPA, RCEP and China-Japan-Korea FTA.
+As of February 2019, Japan has entered into 17 EPAs/FTAs and signed the TPP.
+Meanwhile, Japan is currently promoting negotiations such as RCEP and China-Japan-Korea FTA.